 Squirrels normally nest in the Spring and early Summer and have 4-6 babies.

-If you have seen one chipmunk running around your property it is safe to assume there are at least nine more running around outside your line of vision.
+If you have seen one chipmunk running around your property it is safe to assume there are at least five more running around outside your line of vision.
 It is always surprising how many chipmunks are removed from a property.

 They are notorious for digging up freshly planted plants, reeking havoc on ones landscaping and curb appeal.
 Their damage can be identified by clusters of holes which are the multiple entrances to intricate burrows.